Federal Tax Lien: How to Solve the Problem

 As a result of the Fresh Start Program, taxpayers with a tax debt of $25,000 or less to the Internal Revenue Service may request their federal tax lien to be withdrawn.
 This requires that they enter into a direct-debit installment agreement to pay off their tax debt.
 Also called a payment plan, an installment agreement means that the IRS withdraws a fixed sum of money from the taxpayer’s bank account on a given day each month.

-The Internal Revenue Service will required that three electronic monthly installment agreement payments have been made.
+The Internal Revenue Service will require that three electronic monthly installment agreement payments have been made.

 CPA Tax Tip: For taxpayers who do not qualify for a withdrawal, a great strategy is to pay off the amount of the tax debt to below $25,000.
 The IRS will then withdraw the lien, assuming the other requirements are met.